Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 What information do I need to provide for my tax return?

 Our team has put together a comprehensive list of what to provide.
-(Click here for all the details.)
+(Click here for details.)

-What to expect when you come in for an appointment?
+What should I expect when I come in for an appointment?

-You will be asked to deliver any additional documents, not previously dropped off to our office, to the welcome center.
+Upon arrival, you will be asked to provide any additional documents that were previously requested by our team but not dropped off or uploaded.
 You will then be asked to review and complete a few forms.
-Relax and enjoy a coffee, tea or water in our waiting area.
-After your appointment, our staff will assemble and provide you with your final tax binder to keep for your records.
-Once you sign the returns, we can then electronically file for you.
+Relax and enjoy a coffee, tea, or water in our waiting area while you complete these.
+After your appointment, our staff will assemble and provide your final tax binder to keep for your records.
+Finally, we’ll ask you to sign your returns so that we can then electronically file for you.

 In order for us to best service you during your tax appointment, we request that you drop off or upload all current year tax documents two weeks prior to your appointment date.
-(Click here for a secure link to upload files.)
+(Click here to learn more about uploading files to your secure portal.)

-Can Storen prepare my tax documents if I live out of state?
+Can Storen Financial prepare my tax documents if I live out of state?

 Absolutely!
-Submit your tax documents and client packet of information through our secure link.
-We will prepare your tax return and you will have electronic access to the completed and filed return.
+Submit your tax documents and client packet of information through our secure portal.
+We will prepare your tax return, and you will have electronic access to the completed and filed return.
+(Click here to access your secure portal.)

-We have a form titled Donation Valuation Guide.
-It is an excel sheet that will auto calculate the values for all of your donated items.
+We have a form titled “Donated Goods Valuation Guide.”
+It is an Excel sheet that will auto-calculate the values for all of your donated items.
 This form lists the types of donated goods (specific clothes, housewares, appliances, electronics, furniture, sporting goods, power equipment, and other miscellaneous items) that show values depending on the quality of good, better, or best.
-(Click this link to download this form.)
+(Click here to download this form.)

-What hours is Storen Financial open during tax time?
+What are Storen Financial’s open hours during tax time?

-During tax season we are open Monday through Friday 8 am to 7 pm and Saturday 8 am to 1 pm.
+During tax season, we are open Monday-Friday, 8 am to 7 pm and Saturday, 8 am to 1 pm.

 How do I schedule an appointment?

 The best way to set up your appointment is to call our schedulers at 317-852-7000.
-If anything has changed during the past year, for example, address, phone number, marriage / divorce, please notify the scheduler at that time.
-Scheduling hours are 8 am – 6 pm, Monday – Friday and Saturdays, 8 – noon.
-(Click here for all contact information.)
+If anything has changed during the past year (address, phone number, marriage, divorce, etc.), please notify the scheduler while making your appointment.
+Scheduling hours are Monday – Friday, 8 am to 6 pm and Saturday, 8 am to 12pm.
+(Click here for contact information.)

 Can I meet with my preparer without all my tax documents?